hyperknot/openfreemap/website/blocks/main.md

 Yes.

+## Who is behind this project?

+I'm Zsolt Ero ([twitter](https://twitter.com/hyperknot), [blog](https://blog.hyperknot.com/)).
+I built [MapHub](https://maphub.net/) and have been running map hosting in production for 8 years.

 ## Why did you make this project?

 OpenStreetMap is one of the most important collective projects in history.
-It's soon 20 years old and 3 million edits are made each day.
+It started almost 20 years ago, and today 3 million edits are made each day!

 Unfortunately, when you want to use the map on your website or app, you need to look for a commercial map tile provider and hope your site doesn't become too popular.
 Otherwise, you might end up with a $10,000 bill in a single day, as Hoodmaps did [\*](https://twitter.com/levelsio/status/1730659933232730443).